HIPAA Enabled Accounts:

 - Subscriber acknowledges that the Zendesk AI features are intended to increase productivity of the Zendesk Service(s) and should not be used in a manner which could be construed as (i) providing medical or healthcare advice, (ii) providing a diagnosis of condition or symptoms, (iii) prescribing a treatment, or (iv) in any manner preventing a User from seeking a healthcare professional’s advice, diagnosis, or treatment, (v) or otherwise providing a User with information or making decisions scoping them into or out of any healthcare plan, treatment program, testing service, or any other healthcare service which may impact their search for, or receipt of health services (unless Subscriber takes full responsibility for this decision based on their unique use case and interactions with their Users, as well as the potential implications of using AI in such a manner).

-- Subscriber acknowledges that if a Zendesk bot greeting is used to provide a required disclaimer message to Subscriber’s End-Users, the functionality “Generate variations” shall not be activated to ensure the content integrity of the message.
+- Subscriber acknowledges that if an AI Agents conversation bot greeting is used to provide a required disclaimer message to Subscriber’s End-Users, the functionality “Generate variations” shall not be activated to ensure the content integrity of the message.

-- Subscriber acknowledges that turning on Generative AI for Agents / Generative AI for Knowledge Base functionality in the Admin Center will enable this functionality for all agents in their instance regardless of their roles and permissions.
+- Subscriber acknowledges that turning on Enhanced Writing functionality in the Admin Center will enable this functionality for all agents in their instance regardless of their roles and permissions.

 Disclaimer: Due to changes in law or regulation or changes in the Zendesk Service, the security configurations in this document may change from time to time.
 This document contains Zendesk’s recommendations for the minimum effective security configurations for the protection of PHI within the Zendesk products outlined above at this time.
 This document does not constitute an exhaustive template for all controls over such data nor constitutes legal advice.
 Each Zendesk subscriber should seek its own legal counsel with regard to its HIPAA compliance requirements and should make the additional changes to its security configurations in accordance with each subscriber’s own independent analysis, so long as such changes do not counteract or degrade the security of the configurations outlined in this document.